luiztools/solidity-examples/README.md

 ## Protocolo DeFi Remix
 A simple DeFi protocol written in Solidity based on ERC-20 spec and OpenZeppelin contracts.

+## Protocolo Liquidity Mining Remix
+A simple Liquidity Mining protocol written in Solidity based on ERC-20 spec and OpenZeppelin contracts.

+## Protocolo Staking Remix
+A simple Liquidity Mining protocol written in Solidity based on ERC-20 spec and OpenZeppelin contracts.

 ## Proxy Pattern HardHat
 A simple proxy pattern implementation for upgradeable contracts with HardHat and OpenZeppelin.